bitsofcotton/ddpmopt/README.md

 Sometimes goki_check_cc:collect operation improves output images, this is because we can get curvature of them as continuous part of the whole image context.

+So we conclude: raw predg... is enough for data prediction meaning, predg...3... is enough for selecting function on each pixel with whole image context meaning, predgn... is same and extension by where we expect s.t. the stream algebra is abstract algebra as starting finite combination elements, then, the stream itself is made from the combination of their algebra.
+However, the prediction condition is something continuous condition in each pixel context as multiplying real next images.

 # Tips on recursive
 We can use bitsofcotton/goki_check_cc:test.py:\[pq\]redg command to recursive predictions.